elizavetashch/YoMos_gee_landcover_workshop/README.md

 ### Step 1

-1. Upload the 20250520_YoMos_sample.csv into your assets in [Google Earth Engine] https://code.earthengine.google.com/
+1. Upload the 20250520_YoMos_sample.csv into your assets in [GoogleEarthEngine](https://code.earthengine.google.com/)
 2. Create a variable called `points` to read in your dataset

 <details>